kixlab/cs374-spring-2018/internal/17-Visual-Design-Layout.md

 We've made a point (earlier) that this course is focused on usability, but many of the guidelines in the upcoming readings are more about aesthetics than pure usability.
 Serious *mistakes* in graphic design certainly affect usability, however, so we're trying to help you avoid those pitfalls.
 There's also a phenomenon, sometimes called the Aesthetic Effect, that attractive user interfaces (like attractive people) are *perceived* as more usable, whether they are or not.

 But there's a larger question here: in practice, should software engineers have to learn this stuff at all?
 Shouldn't you just hire a graphic designer and let them do it?
-Some people think that the most important lesson a software engineer can learn from a course like 6.813 is "UI design is *hard*; leave it to the *experts*."
+Some people think that the most important lesson a software engineer can learn from an HCI course is "UI design is *hard*; leave it to the *experts*."
 The person who told me that was a high-level designer at Microsoft Research.
 I was tempted to retort that *designers* shouldn't bother learning to *program* either, but I don't actually believe that so I held my tongue.

 But there's some substance to the argument: a little knowledge can be a dangerous thing, and that a programmer with a little experience in UI design but too much self-confidence can be just as dangerous as an artist who's learned a little bit of HTML and thinks they now know how to program.
 But I prefer to believe that a little knowledge is a step on the road to greater knowledge.
 Some of you may decide to *become* UI designers, and this course is a step along that road.